gilch/hissp/docs/style_guide.rst

 They have a blank line before (unless it's the first line) and after.
 They organize the code into sections.

-Avoid using more than four semicolons in a row, because it becomes too difficult to distinguish at a glance.
-Typically one or two heading levels are sufficient.
+To make them more emphatic,
-If you do need multiple levels, headings can be decorated with underlines, four trailing semicolons ``;;;; X ;;;;``, or written in UPPER CASE to make them more emphatic.
+headings can be decorated with

+- four trailing semicolons ``;;;; X ;;;;``,
+- underlines ``;;;  ---``,
+- or written in ``;;;; UPPER CASE``.

+Avoid using

+- semicolons as underlines.
+- more than four semicolons in a row for heading levels.
+  (too difficult to distinguish at a glance)
-Avoid using overlines for this purpose.
+- overlines for emphasis.
-Overlines are commonly seen in reStructuredText headings, but it can obscure the heading text when folding code in some editors.
+  (An overline is commonly seen in reStructuredText headings. but it can obscure the heading text when folding code in some editors.)
-Also avoid distinguishing levels with different underlining styles alone, because underlines are indistinguishable when folded.
+- different underlining styles alone to distinguish levels.
+  (Underlines are indistinguishable when folded.)

-Here's a possible six-level scheme, with alphanumeric section outline numbering (not required).
+A Lissp file would typically be broken up into smaller modules before you need more than one or two heading levels.
+But for a project distributed as a single large file, you may want more than that, especially if you don't use classes to group functions.

+The recommended six-level scheme follows.
-Six is enough for HTML, and probably more than you need.
+(Six is enough for HTML; which labels them H1, H2, H3, H4, H5, and H6.)
-Whatever scheme you pick, *be consistent*.

 .. code-block:: Lissp